 These surveys are huge team efforts and entail adventure and discovery.
 For example, the above photograph was taken during an earthquake after a multi-day weather delay.
 If you'd like to learn more about the high adventure and about the fascinating work done during the rapid survey of the Kampankis mountains, check out the rapid inventories of remote regions blog.

-Halloween will be here in just over a month!
-Shops are already offering scary decorations, spooky costumes, and piles of pumpkins.
-Get ready to dress up your pumpkins with some cute Birdorable birds!
-We're offering four different cute bird pumpkin carving patterns of varying skill levels as free downloads.
+Get ready to dress up your pumpkins this Halloween with some cute Birdorable birds!
+Below you can download four different cute bird pumpkin carving patterns of varying skill levels as free downloads.
 Two of our patterns are simple bird cut-outs, and two are inverted designs where the area around the bird must be carved away.
-Just click on a pattern thumbnail to get the free downloadable print-out and get carving!
+Just click on a pattern thumbnail to download the PDF and get carving!

 Have you used any of our free printable downloads at home, in your classroom, or at an event?
 We’d love to hear about it!
 Send us photos of the pages in action, or the final result – we may showcase them on our blog!